skeema/skeema/doc/options.md

 #### Option values

-Options generally take values, which can be *string*, *int*, or *boolean* types depending on the option.
+Options generally take values, which can be *string*, *enum*, *int*, *size*, or *boolean* types depending on the option.

-Most string and int options require a value.
+Non-boolean options require a value.
 For example, you cannot provide --host on the command-line without also specifying a value, nor can you have a line that only contains "host\n" in an options file.
+The only special-case is the [password](#password) option, which behaves like it does in the MySQL client: you may omit a value to prompt for password on STDIN.

 Boolean option names may be prefixed with "skip-" or "disable-" to set a false value.
 In other words, on the command-line `--skip-foo` is equivalent to `--foo=false` or `--foo=0`; this may also be used in option files without the `--` prefix.
 If combining with the "loose-" prefix, "loose-" must appear first (e.g. "loose-skip-foo", *not* "skip-loose-foo").

+Enum options behave like string options, except the set of allowed values is restricted.
+The option reference lists what values are permitted in each case.

+Size options are a special-case of int options.
+They are used in options that deal with file or table sizes, in bytes.
+Size values may optionally have a suffix of "K", "M", or "G" to multiply the preceding number by 1024, 1024^2, or 1024^3 respectively.
+Options that deal with table sizes query information_schema to compute the size of a table; be aware that the value obtained may be slightly inaccurate.
+As a special-case, Skeema treats any table without any rows as size 0 bytes, even though they actually take up a few KB on disk.
+This way, you may configure a size option to a value of 1 to mean any table with at least one row.

 #### Execution model and per-directory option files